pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ### Parameter explanation

-- `do-dbs`: white lists of the schemas to be synchronized
+- `do-dbs`: white lists of the schemas to be replicated
-- `ignore-dbs`: black lists of the schemas to be synchronized
+- `ignore-dbs`: black lists of the schemas to be replicated
-- `do-tables`: white lists of the tables to be synchronized
+- `do-tables`: white lists of the tables to be replicated
-- `ignore-tables`: black lists of the tables to be synchronized
+- `ignore-tables`: black lists of the tables to be replicated
 - In black and white lists, starting with the "~" character indicates it is a [regular expression](https://golang.org/pkg/regexp/syntax/#hdr-Syntax).

 ### Filtering process